DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-17-telling-candidates-they-have-an-ske-condition.md

 ## What we did

-After the training provider sends an offer to a candidate with an SKE condition, we show some guidance before a candidate accepts their offer.
-This helps explain what an SKE is, so the candidate can make an informed decision about accepting the offer or not.
+After the training provider sends an offer to a candidate with an SKE course condition, we show some guidance before a candidate accepts their offer.
+This helps explain what an SKE course is, so the candidate can make an informed decision about accepting the offer or not.

 We give them information on: